 Continue subsequent rows of shiplap downward from that first row.
 The ends of shiplap boards should always rest on a furring strip.
 Cut to length with the fine-toothed saw.

 At the bottom of the wall, the last row of shiplap ideally will be parallel to the floor and about 1/8-inch to 1/4-inch above the floor.
 However, it is only coincidental if this truly happens.

 Generally, the last row might be higher than 1/4-inch or it might run at a slight angle to the floor.
-Re-applying the baseboard usually will cover up that gap.
+Re-applying the baseboard molding will usually cover up that gap.
 If the gap is too wide to be covered by the baseboard, rip a row of shiplap (cut lengthwise) to the desired size.
 Face-nail this last row into place.